Resurrection Blvd.

-Resurrection Blvd. is an American dramatic series which aired on Showtime for three seasons from 2000 to 2002.
+Resurrection Blvd. is an American drama television series that aired on Showtime for three seasons from June 26, 2000, to September 18, 2002.

 Plot

 In East Los Angeles, California, the Santiago family has had three generations of boxers within the family.
 They continue their battle to become boxing champions while struggling with the difficulties of making life choices and breaking away from family tradition.
 Roberto Santiago (Tony Plana) is ill and struggles as he watches his family cope with the various hardships they must face.